Samuvin/Auro_Connect/docs/CI_WORKFLOW.md

 ## 📋 Pipeline Overview

-The Auro Connect CI pipeline is organized into **9 distinct stages** that run in a logical sequence to ensure code quality, functionality, and performance:
+The Auro Connect CI pipeline is organized into **9 distinct stages** that run in a logical sequence to ensure code quality, functionality, and performance for the entire monorepo:

 ### Pipeline Stages

-1. **📦 Setup & Dependencies** - Install and cache all project dependencies
+1. **📦 Setup & Dependencies** - Install and cache all project dependencies for both frontend and backend
-2. **🔍 Lint & Code Quality** - Run ESLint and code quality checks
+2. **🔍 Lint & Code Quality** - Run ESLint and code quality checks on both frontend and backend
-3. **🧪 Unit Tests** - Execute unit tests with coverage reporting
+3. **🧪 Unit Tests** - Execute unit tests with coverage reporting for both frontend and backend
-4. **🔗 Integration Tests** - Run API and component integration tests
+4. **🔗 Integration Tests** - Run API and component integration tests for both frontend and backend
-5. **📸 Snapshot Tests** - Verify component rendering consistency
+5. **📸 Snapshot Tests** - Verify component rendering consistency for both frontend and backend
 6. **🧠 Memory Leak Tests** - Detect memory leaks in frontend applications
-7. **⚡ Performance Tests** - Run performance and Lighthouse audits
+7. **⚡ Performance Tests** - Run performance and Lighthouse audits on frontend
-8. **🎭 End-to-End Tests** - Full application workflow testing
+8. **🎭 End-to-End Tests** - Full application workflow testing across the entire stack
 9. **📋 Test Summary & Reporting** - Generate comprehensive test reports

 ## 🎛️ Manual Controls